lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 *Another example - assuming a payment mobile app:*

 1) (t = 0s) user click on a "pay" button
-    1) an http request starts in the background to verify the order and will take 10s (assuming the server is very slow).
+    1) a http request starts in the background to verify the order and will take 10s (assuming the server is very slow).
 User navigation is not blocked.
     The server expects a valid user's session during the whole time.
     2) at the end a "choose a payment method" popup is displayed
 2) (t = 5s) user expected a change, but nothing append (5s remaining for the request), so user decides to logout.
-    1) *the first request must de cancelled, to avoid to display the "choose a payment method" popup after the user reached the logout page*
+    1) *the first request must de cancelled, to avoid displaying the "choose a payment method" popup after the user reached the logout page*
     2) a logout request is done.
 The server clear the user session.
     3) the user is redirected to the login page
     4) the server detects that the session is no more valid for the first request, and returns a 401 error.

-This king of pattern occurs extremely frequently: a call to the server after a click on a button, followed by a success/error popup.
+This king of pattern occurs extremely frequently: a request to the server after a click on a button, followed by a success/error popup.
-Sadly, by laziness or time constraint, developers tend to forgot the *cancel* part (and the error part too ;) ), where AdvancedAbortController/AdvancedAbortSignal simplifies the work.
+Sadly, by laziness or time constraint, developers tend to forget the *cancel* part (and the error part too ;) ), where AdvancedAbortController/AdvancedAbortSignal simplifies the work.

 ### Simple cancellable http request example